 To support her athletic endeavors and their family’s flexible lifestyle was one of the most important factors, but they also wanted to use a high-quality curriculum that would provide Trinity with a great education.

 “I’ve always been homeschooled, but once I got to high school, we wanted to be sure I was enrolled in an accredited school with NCAA-approved courses,” said Trinity.
 “It’s really important to me to get a good education.
-I was impressed with the resources available to students at Apex Learning Virtual School, including the teacher-led courses and the online tutors.
-The tutors have been really helpful for me!”
+I was impressed with the resources available to students at Apex Learning Virtual School, including the teacher-led courses.”

 Although this year has been unusual for triathlon season and travel, Trinity hopes things will get back to normal so she can begin competing again next year.
 She’s been spending her days surfing and playing volleyball, but she misses the excitement of competitions.
 And she’s already starting to think about her plans for the future.